kestra-io/docs/content/docs/18.how-to-guides/secrets.md

 ---
-title: Using Secrets
+title: How to Use Secrets in Kestra
 icon: /docs/icons/tutorial.svg
 ---

-This page provides a deep dive into how you can use secrets in various Kestra use cases.
+A deep dive into how you can use secrets in various Kestra use cases.

 ## What are Secrets